-Where did the Scottish Smythe family come from?
-What is the Scottish Smythe family crest and coat of arms?
-When did the Smythe family first arrive in the United States?
-Where did the various branches of the family go?
-What is the Smythe family history?The saga of the name Smythe begins with the people of the Pictish clans.
+The saga of the name Smythe begins with the people of the Pictish clans.
 Smythe was a name for a smithy.
 Although Smythe appears to be an occupational name for a blacksmith, it has been suggested that when surnames came into use in Scotland, several different families simply 'took on' the name whether they had been blacksmiths or not.
 Thus, Smythe is a classic example of a polygenetic surname that was developed in a number of different locations and adopted by various families independently.

 Scribes in the Middle Ages did not have access to a set of spelling rules.
 They spelled according to sound, the result was a great number of spelling variations.
 In various documents, Smythe has been spelled Smith, Smyth, Smythe and others.

-Another 81 words (6 lines of text) are included under the topic Early Smythe Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Smythe Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Smythe family moved to Ireland, but this topic is not covered in this excerpt.
-Another 163 words(12 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 The cruelties suffered under the new government forced many to leave their ancient homeland for the freedom of the North American colonies.
 Those who arrived safely found land, freedom, and opportunity for the taking.
 These hardy settlers gave their strength and perseverance to the young nations that would become the United States and Canada.
 Immigration and passenger lists have shown many early immigrants bearing the name Smythe: